-Activate the Cloudflare WordPress plugin · Cloudflare Automatic Platform Optimization
+Activate the Cloudflare WordPress plugin

 Activate APO

-To create the connection between WordPress and Cloudflare, you'll create an API token from your Cloudflare dashboard and add it to WordPress.
-To setup APO on a subdomain, see Subdomains and subdirectories.
+To create the connection between WordPress and Cloudflare, you will create an API token from your Cloudflare dashboard and add it to WordPress.
+To set up APO on a subdomain, refer to Subdomains and subdirectories .

 Create the API token from Cloudflare